-The museum’s architecture is derived from a courtyard typology.
-This provides an elegant solution for perimetrical circulation with a central space dedicated for public use.
-The building is then elevated as it unwraps vertically, transforming the courtyard into a great atrium space.
 By lifting the building, the entire ground floor becomes a public plaza allowing bystanders to wander around the museum without having the need to enter it.
-The clear differentiation between architecture and landscape blurs through this continues open ground floor plane.
+The clear differentiation between architecture and landscape blurs through this continuous open ground floor plane.
 The museum only touches the ground to separate the different programmatic components: Exhibition, Educational and Research.
 This allows them to operate independently if required.
 The elevated building unwraps vertically, transforming the courtyard into a fifty by fifty area and sixty meters in height.